Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 We can then apply this class to any widget using [`add_css_class!`](@ref), at which point that widgets' appearance will change accordingly.
 To remove the modifier, we call [`remove_css_class!`](@ref).
 A widget can have more than one modifier class.
 To list all applied CSS classes, we use [`get_css_classes`](@ref).

-For a list of CSS properties supported by mousetrap, see [here](https://docs.gtk.org/gtk4/css-properties.html).
+For a list of CSS properties supported by Mousetrap, see [here](https://docs.gtk.org/gtk4/css-properties.html).

 For example, the following defines a `ToggleButton` that, when toggled, applies the following CSS class to both the `Window` (which is a Widget), and its `HeaderBar`:

 ```julia
 using Mousetrap
 add_css!("""
 .custom {
     background-color: hotpink;